container-storage-interface/spec/spec.md

 #### `ValidateVolumeCapabilities`

-A Controller Plugin MUST implement this RPC call.
+A Controller Plugin MUST implement this RPC.
 This RPC will be called by the CO to check if a pre-provisioned volume has all the capabilities that the CO wants.
-This RPC call SHALL return `supported` only if all the volume capabilities specified in the request are supported.
+This RPC SHALL return `supported` only if all the volume capabilities specified in the request are supported.
 This operation MUST be idempotent.

 ```protobuf